poets-ai/elegy/README.md

 ```

 ## Quick Start: Low-level API
-In Elegy's low-level API provides lets you define exactly what goes on during training, testing, and inference.
+In Elegy's low-level API lets you define exactly what goes on during training, testing, and inference.
 Lets define the `test_step` to implement a linear classifier in pure jax:

 **1.** Calculate our loss, logs, and states:
 ```python